Happy in a swarm

 Hypothyroidism can manifest itself through various symptoms.
 The affected birds are usually obese.
 They often have problems moulting, lose feathers or the feathers have a different color and shape.
 In budgerigars, hypothyroidism can be caused by iodine deficiency.
 In this case, the thyroid gland is enlarged but still cannot produce enough of the thyroid hormone T4 because iodine is required for this.
 An enlarged thyroid gland can put pressure on the bird's surrounding organs and cause problems with breathing and swallowing.

 The annual change of plumage is a physiological process in which the entire plumage is renewed.
-How often a budgerigar moults depends on many different factors.
-Two to four moults per year, which may be more or less frequent, are considered normal for a healthy budgie.
-Depending on environmental factors - food supply, season or temperature of the environment - and state of health, age and hormone status, moulting can also be reduced or increased, without this necessarily being pathological.
-In general, it can be said that a moult lasts around seven to twelve days - measured from the time the feathers fall out until the new feathers grow back, which are pushed through the skin while still protected in the keel.
-During this time, the birds need more rest than usual and should be given the opportunity to bathe every day.
-A particularly balanced diet of green food, seedlings and possibly some animal protein, such as boiled eggs, is important at this time.
-The birds should also be allowed to fly freely on a regular basis during the moulting period.
+How often a budgie moults depends on many factors.
+Two to four moulting processes per year, which occur to a greater or lesser extent, are considered normal in a healthy budgerigar.
+Depending on environmental factors - food supply, season or temperature of the environment - and health status, age and hormone status, moulting can also be reduced or increased, without this necessarily being pathological.
+A moult lasts around seven to twelve days - measured from the time the feathers fall out until the new feathers grow back, which are pushed through the skin while still protected in the keel.
+The moult is particularly visible when the bird changes its large wing and tail feathers.
+During moulting, birds need more rest than usual and should be given the opportunity to bathe daily.
+It is important to provide a particularly balanced diet with green food, seedlings and possibly some animal protein, for example boiled eggs.
+The birds should also be allowed to fly freely on a regular basis during moulting.
 As the birds never change all their wing feathers at the same time, they can fly as usual during moulting.
-If a bird continues to moult at an unusual time, you should consult a vet.
+Moulting problems can occur with vitamin and mineral deficiencies or in old and sick birds.
+Birds with moulting disorders must always be examined by a vet.

 Breeding